trickstercache/trickster/docs/placement.md

 In a Multiple Backend placement, you have one dashboard endpoint, one Trickster endpoint, and multiple TSDB and/or HTTP endpoints.
 Trickster is aware of each upstream endpoint and treats each as a unique backend to which it proxies and caches data independently from the others.
 Trickster routes a request to a specific backend based on Host Header or URL Path in the client request.

-This setup may benefit situations where you have one ore more a static file server origins serving HTML, CSS and JavaScript assets and/or one or more API endpoints, all supporting a common platform.
+This setup may benefit situations where you have one or more static file server origins serving HTML, CSS and JavaScript assets and/or one or more API endpoints, all supporting a common platform.

 For Time Series Dashboard acceleration, this is a good configuration to use when you have a single dashboard that displays data about multiple redundant clusters (each with its own TSDB), or when you have a single dashboard representing information about many different kinds of systems.
 For example, if you operate a "Dashboard as a Service" solution under which many teams use your Dashboard system by designing their own dashboard screens and bringing their own databases, a single Trickster endpoint can be used to accelerate dashboards for all of your customers.